zdover23/ceph/doc/releases/quincy.rst

 Notable Changes
 ---------------

-* `ceph mgr dump` command now displays the name of the mgr module that registered a RADOS client in the `name` field added to elements of the `active_clients` array.
+* `ceph mgr dump` command now displays the name of the Manager module that registered a RADOS client in the `name` field added to elements of the `active_clients` array.
 Previously, only the address of a module's RADOS client was shown in the `active_clients` array.